5 min read

-In this post we share some insight on First Nation Protocol including the why you should thank the host first nation, and on the side provide an example of First Nation protocol in practice, and lastly we have some tips at the end to get you started.
+In this post, we share some insight on First Nation Protocol including why you should thank the host first nation, and on the side provide an example of First Nation protocol in practice, and lastly, we have some tips at the end to get you started.

 A BC-based colleague recently had this interesting experience.
 He was asked to make a presentation to a large group of business people, government representatives, and First Nations, at one of the largest convention centres in Calgary.
 He prepared his presentation, checked it many times, and felt he was ready.
 But, at the last minute, he realized he did not know the name of the Nation on whose land the centre stood as he always, as is respectful and good protocol, thanks the host Nation.
 This is fairly common practice at events in BC.

 So, my friend called the manager of the facility and asked her.
-She had no idea and had never, ever been asked that question but realized that this is something she should probably know so did her research and was able to tell my colleague in time for him to thank the host nation before he began his presentation.
-He was thankful to have averted a potentially disrespectful situation as he was speaking on the topic of Aboriginal engagement and the audience included many First Nation delegates.
+She had no idea and had never, ever been asked that question but realized that this was something she should probably know so she did her research and was able to tell my colleague in time for him to thank the host nation before he began his presentation.
+He was thankful to have averted a potentially disrespectful situation as he was speaking on the topic of Indigenous engagement and the audience included many First Nation delegates.